PhilReedData/acmrep25/about.md

 * Connect different parts of the Research Object using identifiers

 These learning outcomes are most relevant to the ACM reproducibility concepts, including: “Software and artifact packaging and container-related reproducibility methods”, “Data versioning and preservation”, and “Approaches for advancing reproducibility”.

+## Intended audience

+This introductory tutorial targets researchers and infrastructure managers who are producing file-based datasets.
+The audience will learn the method RO-Crate for publishing such datasets using a pragmatic approach to structure and provide FAIR metadata.

+## Audience prerequisites

+Before attending the Bioschemas section of the tutorial, learners should already have:

+* Familiarity on how to use GitHub; Basic knowledge on how to use GitHub Pages
+* Familiarity with JSON-LD
+* Basic knowledge on Markdown
+* Knowledge of developer tools on a browser

+Before attending the RO-Crates section of the tutorial, learners should already have:

+* Files and folder organization and using an editor/IDE
+* Familiarity with JSON file format

+This part of the tutorial is meant to be read along with the [RO-Crate specification](https://www.researchobject.org/ro-crate/1.1/), which learners are suggested to browse in advance.